FDA Submissions

 De Novo

-The de novo pathway for device marketing rights was added to address novel devices of low to moderate risk that do not have a valid predicate device.
-Upon successful review of a de novo submission, FDA creates a classification for the device, a regulation if necessary, and identifies any special controls required for future premarket submissions of substantially equivalent devices.
-Companies with novel devices of low to moderate risk have two options when considering the de novo pathway: the company can submit a 510(k) to the FDA, and upon receipt of a “Not Substantially Equivalent” determination, the de novo request can be made; or the company can submit a de novo request without first submitting a 510(k).
-Devices that are classified through the de novo process may be marketed and used as predicates for future 510(k) submissions.
+The De Novo pathway for device marketing rights was added to address novel devices of low to moderate risk that do not have a valid predicate device.
+Upon successful review of a De Novo petition, FDA creates a classification for the new device type, a new regulation when necessary, and identifies any special controls required for future premarket submissions of substantially equivalent devices.
+Companies with novel devices of low to moderate risk have two options when considering the De Novo pathway: the company can submit a 510(k) to the FDA, and upon receipt of a “Not Substantially Equivalent” determination, the De Novo request can be made; or the company can submit a De Novo petition without first submitting a 510(k).
+Devices that are classified through the De Novo process may be marketed and used as predicates for future 510(k) submissions.
+When the possibility of a De Novo petition exists, conducting a pre-submission to the FDA to discuss the device is highly recommended.

 Pre-Submissions (Pre-Subs)

-Pre-submissions are made to the FDA in order to request FDA feedback.
-Pre-subs are used for various reasons including meeting requests, to study risk determination, for submission issues, and for FDA feedback to specific questions related to a pending submission or protocol.
+Pre-Submissions are a type of Q-Submission, made to the FDA in order to request FDA feedback on some aspect of a device (where the full US market authorization submission for that device has not yet been submitted to the FDA).
+Pre-Subs are used for various reasons including meeting requests, to study risk determination, for submission issues, and for FDA feedback to specific questions related to a pending submission or protocol.
 The main purpose of the Pre-Sub Program (previously known as the Pre-IDE Program) is to provide the opportunity for a sponsor to obtain FDA feedback prior to an intended submission of an IDE or marketing application.
-The Pre-Sub Program can also provide a mechanism for the Agency to provide advice to sponsors who are developing protocols for clinical studies for which an IDE would not be required, such as studies of non-significant risk (NSR) devices or for clinical studies conducted outside of the U.S. to support future U.S. marketing applications.
-Consequently, the Pre-Sub program can provide an efficient path from device concept to market while facilitating the agency’s goal of fostering the development of new medical devices.
+The Pre-Sub Program can also provide a mechanism for the Agency to provide advice to sponsors who are developing protocols for clinical studies for which an IDE would not be required, such as studies of non-significant risk (NSR) devices or for clinical studies conducted outside of the US to support future US marketing applications.
+Consequently, the Pre-Sub program can provide an efficient path from device concept to market while facilitating the agency’s goal of fostering the development of new medical devices, including those novel devices with a De Novo regulatory pathway.